Definability of derivations in the reducts of differentially closed fields

 Thus we have a field $L$ equipped with two different derivations $\D$ and $\D_1$ and $L$ is a differentially closed field with respect to each of them.
 Further, $K \subset L$ consists of all differentially algebraic elements in $\mathcal{L}$.
 Since $\mathcal{L}$ and $\mathcal{L}_1$ are isomorphic over $K$, the differential closure of $k_0$ in $\mathcal{L}_1$ is equal to $K$ as well.
 Therefore the interpretations of relation symbols for one-variable differential equations in $\mathcal{L}$ and $\mathcal{L}_1$ are contained in $K$.
 But $\D$ and $\D_1$ agree on $K$ and therefore those interpretations agree in $\mathcal{L}$ and $\mathcal{L}_1$.
 This shows that $\D$ is not definable in the structure $\mathcal{F}_R$.

 \end{example}

 \begin{example} Now we give a more interesting example.

-\begin{proposition} The exponential differential equation $\D y = y \D x$ does not define $\D$. \end{proposition} We show first that for a differential equation $\E$ if $\D$ is definable in $T_{\E}$ then $\E$ is uniquely determined by $T_{\E}$.
+\begin{proposition} The exponential differential equation $\D y = y \D x$ does not define $\D$. \end{proposition} We show first that for a differential equation $E$ if $\D$ is definable in $T_{E}$ then $E$ is uniquely determined by $T_{E}$.

-\begin{lemma} If $\D$ is definable in $T_{\E}$ then for any differential equation $\E'(x,y)$
+\begin{lemma} If $\D$ is definable in $T_{E}$ then for any differential equation $E'(x,y)$

-\end{lemma} \begin{proof} Let $\E$ be given by the equation $f(x,y)=0$.
-Since $\D$ is definable, the formula $\forall x,y (\E(x,y) \leftrightarrow f(x,y)=0)$ (more precisely, its translation into the language of the reducts) is in $T_{\E}$.
-In other words, the fact that $\E$ is defined by the equation $f(x,y)=0$ is captured by $T_{\E}$.
-Therefore if $\E'$ has the same theory as $\E$ it must be defined by the same equation $f(x,y)=0$. \end{proof}
+\end{lemma} \begin{proof} Let $E$ be given by the equation $f(x,y)=0$.
+Since $\D$ is definable, the formula $\forall x,y (E(x,y) \leftrightarrow f(x,y)=0)$ (more precisely, its translation into the language of the reducts) is in $T_{E}$.
+In other words, the fact that $E$ is defined by the equation $f(x,y)=0$ is captured by $T_{E}$.
+Therefore if $E'$ has the same theory as $E$ it must be defined by the same equation $f(x,y)=0$. \end{proof}

-\begin{proof}[Proof of Proposition \ref{exp1}] An axiomatisation of the complete theory of the exponential differential equation is given in \cite{Kirby-thesis}.
-One can deduce from the axioms that the equation $\D y = 2y \D x$ is elementary equivalent to the exponential equation.
+\begin{proof}[Proof of Proposition \ref{exp1}] An axiomatisation of the complete theory of the exponential differential equation is given in \cite{Kirby-semiab}.
+One can deduce from the axioms that the equation $\D y = 2y \D x$ is elementarily equivalent to the exponential equation.
 But clearly those two equations define different sets in differentially closed fields.
-Hence the previous lemma shows that $\D$ is not definable if $\E$ is given by $\D y = y \D x$. \end{proof} We will give another proof to Proposition \ref{exp1} in the next section. \end{example}
+Hence the previous lemma shows that $\D$ is not definable if $E$ is given by $\D y = y \D x$. \end{proof} We will give another proof of Proposition \ref{exp1} in Section \ref{Model completeness}. \end{example}